 –I am so grateful for my freedom and for those who fight to protect it and the freedom of others.

 –Lastly, I am thankful for YOU!
 The last year has been crazy and fun and hard and amazing and you’ve been there with me.
 Thank you for coming to my little part of the internet and reading my posts and leaving me comments.
 It means so much to me.

-Happy Thanksgiving!
-I hope you get to spend it with loved ones.
+I hope you all have a wonderful Thanksgiving and that you get to spend it with those you love.